 How can I find a no-fee apartment?

 Many properties advertise no-fee apartments on the side of their buildings, and they can be found on real estate sites like StreetEasy and Zillow.
 NYC neighborhoods with lots of high rise developments are known for no-fee apartments, like Long Island City, the Far West Side and these other neighborhoods.

 Can't find a no-fee apartment that you love?
-Sign up here to take advantage of the corporate relocation rate offered by Brick Underground partner Triplemint.
-A tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment searches of classmates and colleagues, Triplemint will charge a broker's fee of 10 percent of a year's rent versus the usual 12 to 15 percent if the apartment is an "open" listing (versus an "exclusive" listing where the fee is split with the broker holding the listing.)
-Bonus: The agents at Triplemint are a delight to deal with.
+Sign up here to take advantage of the corporate relocation rate offered by Brick Underground partner The Agency.
+A tech-savvy real estate brokerage that's helped hundreds of Brick Underground readers find their ideal NYC apartments, The Agency will charge a broker's fee of 10 percent of a year's rent versus the usual 12 to 15 percent if the apartment is an "open" listing (versus an "exclusive" listing where the fee is split with the broker holding the listing.)
+Bonus: The agents at The Agency are a delight to deal with.

 There are a number of ways to find a no-fee rental in New York City.
 Usually it's a combination of legwork and luck.
 Sometimes it's a matter of budget: If you can afford to rent in one of the bigger, luxury-style apartment buildings, you'll find that many have their own leasing offices where you can rent directly without paying a broker.